dotproto/Elastos.Trinity.Alpha.Android/src/chromecast/base/reactive_java.md

 made, an implicit `reset()` call will be made to the relevant `Controller` and the `C` object associated with the first scope will be `close()`d.

 What's better about this?
-First, notice that we **don't need to have any mutable variables**.
+First, notice we **don't need mutable variables**.
 Both `Controller` objects are `final`, and are never `null`.
 We don't at any point need to know what state the object is in inside any method implementations; the `Controller`s and the pipeline set up by the `and()` and `watch()` calls handle that for you.